 It’s very important to have a plan in place as you search for a job in North Dakota’s booming oil industry.
 Here are some things to keep in mind:

 - Secure housing before heading to the oil patch if possible.
 The rapid influx of new residents has created a major housing shortage.
 If you have housing, put it on your resume because that’s a plus.

 - National media has shown many individuals living out of their vehicles and working in the oilfield.
 While this may be an acceptable solution to some new resident workers during the summer months, the winter months make this a dangerous thing to attempt.
 North Dakota winters can be deadly when temperatures routinely approach -20 to -40 F below zero.
-If you do move up here during winter months, pack a winter survival kit and please be safe.
+If you do move up here during winter months, BUY a winter survival kit HERE first.

 - Prepare for childcare, if necessary.

 - Follow each oil company’s application instructions.
 You may be required to apply online.

 - Schedule interviews in advance rather than showing up and expecting an interview.

 - Allow time for the hiring process – it may take longer than you expect, in some cases three to six months.

 If you’re ready to jump-start your new life in North Dakota, begin applying for jobs today!
 Simply register online and upload your resume to begin applying for jobs online.
 Registration takes only a few moments and you can apply for jobs via the Apply Now link that is available on every job listing.
 Begin your search under the Latest Jobs section of the home page.
 Good luck.
 And welcome to Dakota Oil Jobs!